MAF CAL is dedicated to making MAF calibration/MAF scaling a straightforward process

 It is intended to calibrate the MAF signal going to the ECU, so the ECU receives a more accurate picture of the amount of air actually entering the engine.

-The assumption is the engine had an accurate/good engine map as a base point.
+The assumption is the engine has an accurate/good engine map as a base point.
 But a modification was made to the MAF sensor (types of changes detailed above) where the air flow measured by the sensor no longer accurately represents the actual amount of air going into the engine.
 MAF CAL is intended to re-adjust this “corrupted” signal so the signal received by the engine ECU represents actual air flow.

 How Does MAF CAL Adjust the MAF Signal?